Etries/pythontest2/README.md

-This is a solution for exercise 3.1 and 3.1 as part of the course.
+This is a solution for exercise 3.1 (numpy) and 3.2 (DafaFrames) as part of the course.